Ludovico Sforza: Ludovico in mourning

 Ludovico, feeling he had betrayed his wife, went mad with grief and never recovered from her death.
 He had been convinced that he would die before her, and had expected her to rule Milan until their children came of age."And true, the death of Beatrice, the superb and intelligent Ferrarese, was a serious disaster for Ludovico il Moro.
 She was the soul of all his undertakings, she was the true queen of his heart and his court [...].
 If the Duke of Bari [...] managed to represent on the theater of Europe a scene of much superior, as was observed, to his condition, it is largely due to this woman, vain feminally, if you will, and cruel, especially with the Duchess Isabella, but of resolute and tenacious character, of ready ingenuity, of soul open to all the seductions of luxury and to all the attractions of art.
 When it [...] failed [...] it was like a great storm that came to upset the soul of Ludovico.
 Nor did he ever recover from it; that death was the beginning of his misfortunes.
 Gloomy premonitions crossed his mind; it seemed to him that he had remained alone in a great stormy sea and inclined, fearfully, to asceticism. [...] the ghost of his beautiful and poor dead man was always before his spirit."

 (Rodolfo Renier, Gaspare Visconti)For two weeks Ludovico locked himself in his apartments, allowed his beard to grow, and wore from then on only black clothes with a cloak torn up by a beggar.
 His only concern became the embellishment of the family mausoleum.
 The neglected Duchy fell into disrepair, and the Duke of Orléans, driven by fierce hatred of Ludovico, threatened a second campaign against Milan.

-On the night of Beatrice's death, Ludovico announced her passing to Marquis of Mantua Francesco Gonzaga, husband of his sister-in-law Isabella, saying:
+On the night of Beatrice's death, Ludovico announced her death to Marquis of Mantua Francesco Gonzaga, husband of his sister-in-law Isabella, saying: